openanalytics/shinyproxy-config-examples/09-api-oauth2/README.md

-# Example: use the ShinyProxy API using OAuth2
+# Example: use the ShinyProxy API using OAuth 2.0

-ShinyProxy has an API that can be protected using the OAuth2 authorization framework.
-OAuth2 can be combined with any authentication backend and is independent of using OpenID Connect (which allows authentication users in the browser).
-However, in most cases it makes sense to combine OAuth2 with using OpenID connect.
+ShinyProxy has an API that can be protected using the OAuth 2.0 authorization framework.
+OAuth 2.0 can be combined with any authentication backend and is independent of using OpenID Connect (which allows authentication users in the browser).
+However, in most cases it makes sense to combine OAuth 2.0 with using OpenID connect.

 [Complete API documentation](https://shinyproxy.io/documentation/api/)

 ## Without OpenID Connect

-1. set up an OAuth2 server, in case you don't already have one, [Keycloak](https://keycloak.org) is a good option
+1. set up an OAuth 2.0 server, in case you don't already have one, [Keycloak](https://keycloak.org) is a good option
-2. launch ShinyProxy using the following configuration (adapt the OAuth2 configuration):
+2. launch ShinyProxy using the following configuration (adapt the OAuth 2.0 configuration):

       ```yaml